- Price based on group of 6 - 9 persons

-Mani Bhawan is a simple old-style, two storied building on Luaburnum Road, Mumbai.
-Wherever Gandhiji was in Mumbai between 1917 to 1934, he stayed here.
-It is now converted into a museum and research centre.
+Then on to Mani Bhawan, a simple old-style, two storied building on Laburnum Road in Mumbai.
+Whenever Gandhi was in Mumbai between 1917 to 1934, he stayed here and it is now converted into a museum and research centre.

-Marine Drive - also known as the Queen's Necklace is a 3 Kms long boulevard in South Mumbai.
-It is also the world’s largest viewing gallery and hence has been a host to a number of events that take place along the promenade.
+Marine Drive - also known as the Queen's Necklace, is a 3 Kms long boulevard in South Mumbai.
+It is also known as the world’s largest viewing gallery and hence regularly hosts a number of events that take place along the promenade.

 Day 3: Mumbai to Udaipur by flight

-Today you will be transferred to Mumbai airport in time to board fight for Udaipur
+Today you will be transferred to Mumbai airport in time to board your flight for Udaipur

-Udaipur the most romantic city of Rajasthan and an inspiration for poets, painters and writers.
-A kaleidoscope of fairytale palaces, lakes, temples, gardens and narrow lines.
+Udaipur is the most romantic city of Rajasthan and an inspiration for poets, painters and writers.
+A kaleidoscope of fairytale palaces, lakes, temples, gardens and narrow lanes.

 Day 4: Udaipur

-City Palace - The city palace was built in 1725 with various palaces inside it such as Dilkush Mahal, the palace of Krishan Moti Mahal, Sheesh Mahal all ornately decorated.
-The museum in City Palace contains incomparable historic and artistic heritage which dates back to 14 century, Jagdish Temple - Dedicated to Vishnu, the preserver, this temple was built by Maharana Jagat Singh in 1651, Saheliyon Ki Bari - The Garden of the Maids of Honour, a most serene place in Udaipur, designed by Maharana Fateh Singh.
-It consists of beautiful lawns, gardens and fountains, a retreat for the ladies of the household, Rana Pratap Smarak, Nagar & Sajan Niwas Gardens - Overlooking the Fateh Sagar is the Moti Magri (Pearl Hill) on which is a statue of Maharana Pratap on his famous horse Chetak.
-Local guide claim that he jumped an abyss of extraordinary width in the heat of the battle even after losing one leg!
-The path to the top winds through some attractive gardens.
+City Palace - The City Palace was built in 1725 with various palaces inside it, such as Dilkush Mahal, the palace of Krishan Moti Mahal and Sheesh Mahal, all of them ornately decorated.
+The museum in City Palace contains unique historic items and examples of its artistic heritage which date back to the 14th century.
+Jagdish Temple, dedicated to Vishnu, (the preserver), was built by Maharana Jagat Singh in 1651, and Saheliyon Ki Bari, the Garden of the Maids of Honour, a wonderfully peaceful place in Udaipur, was designed by Maharana Fateh Singh.
+It consists of beautiful lawns, gardens and fountains, and served as a retreat for the ladies of the household.
+Overlooking the Fateh Sagar is the Moti Magri, (Pearl Hill), where you can see the magnificent statue of Maharana Pratap on his famous horse Chetak.
+Local guides claim that he jumped an abyss of extraordinary width in the heat of the battle even after losing his leg!
+The path to the top winds through some very attractive gardens.

-Afternoon boat ride on Lake Pichola - The beautiful Lake Pichola derives its name from a nearby village Picholi.
-Udai Singh built a dam and from then the lake has become a meeting place for more than two hundred species of migratory and resident birds.
+In the afternoon you’ll experience a boat ride on Lake Pichola.
+This beautiful lake derives its name from the nearby village of Picholi.
+Udai Singh built a dam and from then on the lake has become a gathering place for more than two hundred species of migratory and resident birds.